Event Featured Image

 Minnesota’s Triumphant African American Community: Documentary Screening

-However, in the 21st century, documented, published and digital research remains scant that highlights the contemporary accomplishments and contributions of African American professionals, throughout Minnesota.
-Led by Minnesota’s Black Community Project (MBCP), a prominent African American-led non-profit organization in Minnesota, this documentary spotlights the accomplishments and contributions of several distinguished African Americans thriving in Minnesota in the 21st century in the following professional fields: business and entrepreneurship, community service, education, entertainment, fine arts, the film industry, government, health and medicine, journalism law, media and communications, religion and churches and sports.
+Minnesota's Black Community Project (MBCP), a prominent African American centered non-profit organization in Minnesota has a new MUST-SEE documentary is entitled: Spotlight on Minnesota’s Triumphant African American Community.
+This documentary highlights what African American success looks like in Minnesota in the 21st century in the following professional fields: business and entrepreneurship, community service, education, entertainment, fine arts, the film industry, government, health and medicine, journalism law, media and communications, religion and churches and sports.

-This documentary builds off the earlier and groundbreaking work of the late Walter R. Scott Sr., whose renowned self-published publications highlighted the Black men and women working and thriving in a variety of fields in Minnesota during the pre- and post-Civil Rights eras.
+This documentary builds off the earlier and groundbreaking work of the late Walter R. Scott Sr., whose renowned self-published publications highlighted the Black men and women working and thriving in a variety of professional fields in Minnesota during the pre- and post-Civil Rights eras.
 Scott self-published published three such publications on Minnesota’s Black community over the span of three decades which are entitled: Centennial Edition of the Minneapolis Beacon (1956), Minneapolis Negro Profile (1968), and Minnesota’s Black Community (1976).

 This event is free